 #3 – Laced Fingers Over the Head

-Once again, this one starts off me sitting nice and tall.
-I’m lacing the fingers, arms are straight and I am bringing the arms over head as high as I can and back down.
-Bring your arms over head and back down.
+Once again, this exercise starts off with me sitting nice and tall.
+I’m lacing my fingers together and keeping my arms straight and I am lifting my arms overhead and slightly back.
+Lower your arms back down and repeat the movement.

 Laced Fingers Over the Head

-So the other two, we are doing them for a 5 second hold and progressing from that 5 second hold.
-While with this one, we are bringing the hands over head for two seconds and bringing it back down.
-With this one what we are working on is we are lightly stretching the lats area with the arms over head but then we are really working on is with sitting up nice and tall we are working on those thoracic extensors.
-When we are bringing in the laced fingers over head, we are working on those scapular muscles through more ranges of motion in the shoulder.
-And also with that bringing of the laced fingers over head, we are working that mid back area more.
+We are bringing the hands overhead for two seconds before lowering them back down.
+Progress from that to a 5 second hold.
+With this one, we are working on lightly stretching the lats area with the arms overhead, but we are really working on those thoracic extensors.
+When we are bringing in the laced fingers overhead, we are working on those scapular muscles through increased ranges of motion in the shoulders.
+And also, raising the laced fingers overhead, we works the mid back area.